What is neurodiversity?

 Put simply, neurodiversity challenges the medical model of causation and cure and instead celebrates conditions such as autism and ADHD as an inseparable aspect of identity.
 Having an awareness and understanding of one’s own neurodiverse traits leads to a positive identity that needs no cure.

 Neurodiversity is the variation in neurocognitive functioning of the human mind and it originates from the Autistic Rights Movement of the 1990’s.
 The term was conceived by Judy Singer an autistic Australian sociologist and adopted by the autistic activist community.

-How can we support neurodiversity?
+How can we support neurodiversity in the UK?